Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

 To prove our hardness result for \poss (Theorem~\ref{thm:possfrihypoposs}), we will now reduce the balanced checking problem to \poss, using an accumulation operator to do the job.
 We will further ensure that there are at most two possible results, which will be useful for \cert later.
 To do this, we need to introduce some new concepts.

-We define a deterministic complete finite automaton $A$ as follows, where all omitted transitions go to a sink state $q_\bot$ not shown in the picture:
+We define a deterministic complete finite automaton $A$ as follows, where all omitted transitions go to a sink state $q_\bot$ not shown in the picture.

-We let $S$ be the state space of~$A$.
 It is clear that~$A$ recognizes the language of the regular expression~$e$.

-We now define the \deft{transition monoid} of~$A$, which is a finite monoid (so we are indeed performing finite accumulation).
+We let $S$ be the state space of~$A$, and use it to define the \deft{transition monoid} of~$A$, which is a finite monoid (so we are indeed performing finite accumulation).
 Let $\calF_S$ be the finite set of total functions from~$S$ to $S$, and consider the monoid defined on $\calF_S$ with the identity function~$\mathrm{id}$ as the neutral element, and with function composition $\circ$ as the (associative) binary operation.
 We define inductively a mapping $h$ from $\calD_{\pm}^*$ to $\calF_S$ as follows, which can be understood as a homomorphism from the free monoid $\calD_{\pm}^*$ to the transition monoid of~$A$:

 \begin{itemize} \item For $\epsilon$ the empty word, $h(\epsilon)$ is the identity function $\mathrm{id}$. \item For $a \in \calD_{\pm}$, $h(a)$ is the transition table for symbol $a$ for the automaton $A$, i.e., the function that maps each state $q \in S$ to the one state $q'$ such that there is an $a$-labeled transition from $q$ to $q'$; the fact that $A$ is deterministic and complete is what ensures that this is well-defined. \item For $w \in \calD_{\pm}^*$ and $w \neq \epsilon$, writing $w = a w'$ with $a \in \calD_{\pm}$, we define $h(w) \defeq h(w') \circ h(a)$. \end{itemize}